Kansas Military and Veterans Benefits

 Learn more about the Kansas National Guard and U.S. Armed Forces Reserve Service Members Activation Payment

-• Service Credit: Service credit for past military service which increases the amount of a member's monthly retirement benefit and possibly allows them to retire earlier
+Kansas Public Employees Retirement System (KPERS) Military Service Credit: KPERS offers the following service credit options for Service members and former Service members.
+Service credit increases the amount of a member's monthly retirement benefit and possibly allows them to retire earlier.

 KPERS